 Not all individuals with lipedema have fat collected in the same areas; it depends on the type of lipedema.
 There are 5 types of lipedema and the types are not mutually exclusive.
-Type I fat collects on the buttocks, Type II fat collects on the buttocks, hips, and thighs, Type III fat collects on the thighs, calves, and ankles, Type IV on the arms, and Type V on just the calves and ankles.
+Type I fat collects on the buttocks, Type II fat collects on the buttocks, hips, and thighs, Type III fat collects on the thighs, calves, and ankles, Type IV on the arms, and Type V – lipedema ankles and calves

 Lipedema Symptoms and Signs

 In addition to the characteristic disproportionate fat accumulation, there are specific physical signs and symptoms of lipedema:

 - Tender skin and soft tissue in the affected areas that are sensitive to pressure and walking.

 - The skin and soft tissue in the affected area initially have a fluffy or slightly rubbery feel.
 As the disease progresses the skin becomes harder and feels nodular like beans in a bean bag or rubber super balls.

 - As the disorder advances, the skin loses elasticity, and the skin surface becomes uneven, with protruding hills and fibrous valleys developing.

 - Decreased skin temperature or a relative coolness of the skin.